lihaooo233/AgileBU/README.md

 * agilebu - contains the code for the front-end
 * agilebuapi - contains the code for back-end

-Directions on how to run the app is available in the ReadMe files in each compoennet.
+Directions on how to run the app is available in the ReadMe files in each componenet.